jimmycgz/elastic-stack-fleet-docker-compose/ansible/README.md

 - Verify that the provided URLs and credentials in `vars/main.yml` are correct.
 - Ensure your Elastic Stack is properly set up and accessible from the target systems.

-## Testing
+## [WIP] Testing

-This role was developed and tested using a Docker Compose environment to simulate Ubuntu and Debian systems.
+This role was developed and tested via Ansible playook targeting a Docker Compose environment to simulate Ubuntu and Debian systems.
 Refer to the included Docker Compose file for the test setup.

+Molecule configuration is still WIP.